 Join Susan Howard, MSN, RN, IBCLC as she shares her knowledge and creative ideas for helping the families we work with who face bottle struggles.

-This 4-hour workshop will:
+This 4-hour, two part, workshop will:

 -